madhurish/home-automation-nodeMCU/README.md

 ## Analytics
 The project has analytics to predict the monthly bill based on usage patterns and the users can also visualise the monthly energy consumption data.
+Chart.js has been used to make visualistaions.
+The data is fetched from the database as a JSON file and then visualised.